platima/Ad-Shield_Fix/README.md

 ## 🔍 Troubleshooting
 ***Last Tested Working:** 2025-06-16*

-1. Ensure that the script is loading when you visit Slashdot by observing the red '1' on the Tampermonkey icon, and click it to confirm the script is active [as shown here](Example.png).
+1. Ensure that the script is loading when you visit Slashdot or SourceForge by observing the red '1' on the Tampermonkey icon, and click it to confirm the script is active [as shown here](Example.png).
 2. Ensure that you have [enabled Developer Mode](https://www.Tampermonkey.net/faq.php#Q209).
 3. Make sure you're using Chrome with the Tampermonkey extension.
 Firefox is an unknown, as is GreaseMonkey.
 4. Clear your browser's cache and cookies.
-Alternatively, enable Tampermonkey to run in Incognito Mode and open Slashdot in that mode.
+Alternatively, enable Tampermonkey to run in Incognito Mode and open Slashdot or SourceForge in that mode.
 5. Ensure no conflicting add-ons are running.
 Other addons or multiple scripts may interfere with the functionality.
 6. Check your Chrome version is up to date (Settings > Help > About Google Chrome).
 7. Verify that JavaScript is enabled in your browser settings.